duongntbk/urchintai-client/README.md

 # urchintai-client Package

-This is a simply client for UR Chintai API (UR都市機構) written in Python.
+This is a simple client for UR Chintai API (UR都市機構) written in Python.

 Please see my blog post at the link below for more information regarding the API.